linktotheart/pulkit.git.io/articles/what-are-headless-cms-why-are-they-future-of-web-development.md

 > Headless CMS can involve self-deployment on a server or upload to a CDN service.
 Some systems work through cloud providers.
 Many people support creating a model and then filling it with content.
 Another selection criterion: using GraphQL or REST API (or both in one product).

+#### Headless CMS — Why the future belongs to that?

+The innovative approach implemented in Headless CMS takes into account the realities of today when time dictates the fastest possible introduction of new technologies and the expansion of digital channels of interaction with the audience.
+The principle of separation of the content itself and the client interface allows you to accelerate development and scale with resource savings.
+And managing different platforms becomes more convenient and efficient.

 ### Conclusion

 With the further development of digital products, Headless CMS is likely to be more preferred over traditional _WordPress_ or _Joomla_.
 There is every reason to believe that the future belongs to the “**headless**” systems.

-#### Headless CM — Why the future belongs to that

-The innovative approach implemented in Headless CMS takes into account the realities of today when time dictates the fastest possible introduction of new technologies and the expansion of digital channels of interaction with the audience.
-The principle of separation of the content itself and the client interface allows you to accelerate development and scale with resource savings.
-And managing different platforms becomes more convenient and efficient.